francoheraud/UWAM_ACC/Firmware_Documentation/testing_documentation.md

 ### 11/11/25: Testing the CAN driver via USB-to-CAN v2

-* Faced a ton of errors when testing the CAN driver, the 'fix' for when it came to displaying the CAN data packetson the oscilloscope was to synchronise the bit rates.
+* Faced a ton of errors when testing the CAN driver, the 'fix' for when it came to displaying the CAN data packets on the oscilloscope was to synchronise the bit rates.

-* The bit rate of the USB-to-CAN device and the STM32 nucleo board were both configured to be 250 kbits/s after setting the prescaler (for time quantum) to 16, TQBS1 = 2 times and TQBS2 = 1 time.
+* The bit rates of the USB-to-CAN device and the STM32 nucleo board were both configured to be 250 kbits/s after setting the prescaler (for time quantum) to 16, TQBS1 = 2 times and TQBS2 = 1 time.

 * Despite getting valid CAN messages on the oscilloscope after implementing this change, the canalyzer is no longer detecting any CAN message whatsoever.
 The error code observed after using ``HAL_CAN_GetError()`` was ``0x00200000``.

+* ...

 ## Appendix: